CuUwrRobotics/coral-poi/README.md

 This has the code to run a program that will open an image, load it for OpenCV, and allow you to modify it, and go from there.
 It's written in C++, but you can use Python if preferred.
 If you use C++, I highly recommend using the existing code as the starting point for your code!
 It's all 'boiler plate' code, so there's no reason to rewrite it.

-# HOW TO USE THIS TEMPLATE
+# How to Run the Code

 -   `cd ros-docker`
 -   `make` (creates the Docker container and puts code in it)